Homogeneous second-order descent framework: a fast alternative to Newton-type methods: An Adaptive HSODM for General Nonconvex optimization

 where $\dk = v_k/t_k$. \end{assumption}

-The idea of this condition is that we want to keep $\phi_k$ close enough to the gradient $\gk$ relative to the norm of the direction $\dk$.
-In fact, our analysis still goes through if we replace the relative measure with the absolute measure.
-Note that \autoref{assumption. phi close} is not restrictive.
-For instance, if we simply adopt $\phi_k = \gk$, then the LHS of either \eqref{assumption.eq. phi close} equals to $0$ and it automatically holds.
-Actually, this selection should be sufficient for most cases.
+The purpose of this condition is to ensure that $\phi_k$ remains sufficiently close to the gradient $\gk$, relative to the norm of the direction $\dk$.
+It is worth noting that the assumption is not restrictive.
+For example, if we simply choose $\phi_k = \gk$, the left-hand side of \eqref{assumption.eq. phi close} becomes zero, satisfying the condition automatically.
+In fact, this choice is likely sufficient in most cases.
 Now we are ready to present the adaptive HSODM for second-order Lipschitz continuous functions in \autoref{alg.gadaptive}.

 The adaptive framework is largely motivated from \cite{cartis_adaptive_2011-1,cartis_evaluation_2022}.
 We adopt a well-known ratio test on $\rho_k = \frac{f(x_k+\dk)-f(x_k)}{m_k(\dk)-f(\xk)}$ during iteration $k$: if the ratio $\rho_k \geq \eta_2$, we call it a \textit{very successful iteration}; if $\eta_1 \leq \rho_k \leq \eta_2$, it is a \textit{successful iteration}; otherwise it is an \textit{unsuccessful iteration}.
-According to the ratio test, we adaptively construct a desired interval $I_k$ for $h_k$, which serves as a coefficient of the regularizer of the following cubic model,
+According to the ratio test, we adaptively construct a desired interval $I_h$ for $\sqrt{h_k}$, which serves as a coefficient of the regularizer of the following cubic model,

-It is worth noting that we use $\phi_k$ as the first-order approximation.
-As mentioned in \autoref{sec.warmup}, we focus on the GHM with $F_k = [\Hk,\phi_k;\phi_k^T, \delta_k]$ and solve \eqref{eq.ghm.adaptive}.
-We later show in \autoref{lem.second-order cr opt cond} that when $t_k\neq 0$, the solution $\dk$ of the HSODM subproblem satisfies the second-order necessary optimality condition of \eqref{eq.local model}.
-This basically clarifies the existence of such a $h_k$ as a function of $\delta_k$.
-Conversely, to find an $h_k \in I_k$, we resort to a bisection method within a tolerance $\sigma$ where we utilize an inner loop labeled with $j$ and solve GHMs repetitively.
-Note that (as before) the number of inner iterations is bounded above by $O(\log(\epsilon^{-1}))$ based on the result stated in \autoref{sec.aux}.
-We leave the details of bisection in \autoref{sec.bisection procedure} for succinctness.
-Meanwhile, we remark that we identify the hard case by checking if $t_k=0$ at line 3 of \autoref{alg.hardcase}, where a perturbation on $\phi_k$ is applied.
+Note again that we use $\phi_k$ to replace the first-order approximation. {As before, we focus on the GHM to minimize \eqref{eq.local model}.
+The following two cases are distinguished by the value of $t_k$ (line \ref{line.perturb}). }